-At the end of 2016/17 the Authority's earmarked reserves were £29.858m, a net increase of £3.610m on the value at the start of the year.
-This was as a consequence of the need at the year-end to increase specific earmarked reserves by £0.480m in order to carry forward 2016/17 funds into 2017/18 to meet projects now re-phased.
-In addition the £1.869m net underspend on the General Fund in 2016/17, after taking into account the year-end earmarked reserves (£0.480m), has been allocated to the Capital Investment Reserve to contribute towards the future TDA refurbishment.
-The balance, £1.261m, relates to other approved adjustments to reserves agreed during 2016/17, mainly due to re-phasing of reserve drawdowns from 2016/17 into future years.
+At the end of 2017/18 the Authority's earmarked reserves were £25.715m, a net reduction of £4.143m on the value at the start of the year.
+These earmarked reserves are required in order to carry forward 2017/18 funds into 2018/19 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
 The Authority General Reserve has remained constant at £2.000m or 3% of the gross budget, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events leading to significant unplanned expenditure.

 The table overleaf summarises the main types of earmarked reserves, most notable is the Capital Investment Reserve.
-Note that the Capital Investment Reserve will be drawn down in the coming years to fund fire station investment as the Authority merges stations, builds new stations and invests in its Training and Development Centre.
+Note that the Capital Investment Reserve will be drawn down in the coming years to fund fire station investment as the Authority merges stations, builds new stations and invests in its Training and Development Academy.

-Capital Strategy and Capital Programme 2016/17 to 2020/21
+Capital Strategy and Capital Programme 2017/18 to 2021/22

 Each financial year the Authority produces a capital programme to manage major capital schemes.
-Owing to the nature of capital expenditure a large number of schemes span more than one financial year so the programme is a rolling programme covering five financial years.
+Owing to the nature of capital expenditure, a large number of schemes span more than one financial year, therefore the programme is a rolling programme covering five financial years.